NickyMeuleman/nicky-blog/content/windows-terminal/index.md

 tags: ['Howto', 'DX']
 ---

+> Updated 06 december 2019

 Microsoft is working on a new command line application called [Windows Terminal](https://devblogs.microsoft.com/commandline/introducing-windows-terminal/).

 [The promo video](https://www.youtube.com/watch?v=8gw0rXPMMPE) looks very promising, let's hope it lives up to expectations.

-The Windows Terminal recently got released in a preview version on the [Windows Store](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701).
+A preview version of the Windows Terminal is available on the [Windows Store](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701).

 ![store listing](store.png)

 The old, well known, often despised, `cmd` application is not very feature rich.
-It's main goal is to remain backwards compatible, preventing many features from being added.
+Its main goal is to remain backwards compatible, preventing many features from being added.

 The new Windows Terminal, however, has a lot of bells and whistles.